flarumalshain/bbbbcode/README.md

 ## Usage

-The following BBcodes are available:
+The following BBCodes are available:

 **Tooltip:**